PsyVita/RapidAmente-TelemeTuna/README.md

                                                      └──────────────────────────────────────────┘
 ```

-**In words:** The sender ESP32 on the car radios each reading to the receiver ESP32, which timestamps it and publishes it to **Mosquitto** (the MQTT "post office"). **Node-RED** is the "brain" that picks the message up, cleans and converts it, and writes the result into **PostgreSQL**. **Grafana** reads from PostgreSQL to draw the charts. **Flyway** is a one-shot helper that builds the database tables the first time you start up.
-CSV files can be fed straight into Node-RED to replay old data through the very same pipeline.
+**In words:** The sender ESP32 on the car radios each reading to the receiver ESP32, which timestamps it and publishes it to **Mosquitto** (the MQTT "post office"). **Node-RED** is the "brain" that picks the message up, cleans and converts it, and writes the result into **PostgreSQL**. **Grafana** reads from PostgreSQL to draw the charts. **Flyway** is a one-shot helper that builds the database tables the first time you start up. *(In the race setup, the Mosquitto broker will be hosted in the cloud on the PC side; the one bundled in Docker is there for local testing — the rest of the pipeline works the same either way.)* CSV files can be fed straight into Node-RED to replay old data through the very same pipeline.

 ---

 ## 📦 What's inside the box (the services)

-When you start the project with Docker, five things run together.
+When you start the project with Docker, six things run together.
 You don't install them one by one — Docker does it for you.

 | Service | What it is | Where you reach it | Why it's here |
 |---|---|---|---|